Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Full Definitions and Proofs for Section

 \zref[claim]{claim:confluence}

 \begin{proof} From Newman's lemma~\cite{book/SorensenU2006} and \Zcref{claim:SN}, we need only to prove weak confluence.
-It is done by induction on $\beta$, which is straightforward because there are no critical pairs. \end{proof}
+Weak confluence follows by a standard analysis of two competing one-step reductions.
+The reduction rules are left-linear and have no critical overlaps, while reductions in disjoint subterms commute. \end{proof}